-Innovative thinkers have a new friend at the South Carolina Small Business Development Centers.
-People and companies with original ideas and pioneering products can benefit from the SC SBDC’s new Technology Commercialization Program (Tech Com).
-Technology commercialization is taking an idea, concept or prototype from the early product concept stage through design, development and production all the way to market.
+Innovative thinkers have a friend at the South Carolina Small Business Development Centers.
+Entrepreneurs, inventors and companies with original ideas and innovative products can benefit from the SC SBDC’s Technology Commercialization Program (Tech Com).
+Technology commercialization may be defined as taking an idea, invention, or prototype from the early concept stage through design, development, production and eventually to market.

-Often people lose their momentum when they realize they need startup capital, a research partner or a way to protect their creativity.
-SC SBDC’s Tech Com Program can help entrepreneurs form partnerships, find capital, research opportunities, explore new markets and move products into production and the hands of consumers.
-The program assists with technology startup creation, license generation, patents and intellectual property issues.
+Oftentimes entrepreneurs get discouraged when they realize they need startup capital, a research partner or a way to protect their creative ideas.
+The SC SBDC Tech Com Program can help entrepreneurs to form research partnerships, identify capital, explore new markets and assist in introducing products into the marketplace.
+The program can help technology developers with startup creation, market assessment, and protection of intellectual property.

 Early stage funding for startups is a key focus for the SC SBDC’s Tech Com Program.
-The grant proposals and awards of the federal government’s Small Business Innovation Research (SBIR) and its Small Business Technology Transfer (STTR) programs are an important component of how tech startups can be funded.
-The SC SBDC’s Tech Com Program facilitates partnerships between private sector companies and universities where grants fund studies that help bring a product to market backed by the scientific data of a major research university.
+The federal government’s grant programs such as Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) are important opportunities for the funding of technology startups.
+The SC SBDC’s Tech Com Program facilitates partnerships between private sector companies and universities to generate proof of concept data or prototypes to accelerate market introduction.

-- Market assessment: The SC SBDC assesses a confidential idea or concept and works with the client to develop a preliminary commercialization strategy and a market feasibility assessment.
-The strategy and assessment are performed in conjunction with inventors or advisors as appropriate.
+Market assessment: The SC SBDC assesses the confidential idea or invention and works with the client to develop a preliminary commercialization strategy and a market feasibility assessment.
+The strategy and assessment are performed in conjunction with the inventor or other advisors as appropriate.

-- Prospecting and connecting: SC SBDC will assist clients in proactively approaching companies, entrepreneurs, technology development groups and investors who are potentially suitable partners to help bring the client’s product to market.
+Prospecting and connecting: SC SBDC consultants assist clients in proactively approaching companies, entrepreneurs, technology development groups and investors who are potentially suitable partners to help bring the client’s product to market.